apollo-ng/dspace-app-apollong/README.md

 ####Run tests

-You'll need 'phantomjs' to run the tests, either compile from source or use your distros package
+You'll need [phantomjs](http://phantomjs.org/) 1.8.x to run the tests, either compile from source or use your distros package

     $ npm test